friuns2/BlackFriday-GPTs-Prompts/gpts/branding-meme-ideas.md

 **discover related meme**: [discover related memes from google.com so i can see how meme look like]; \

 ```

+## Welcome Message
+Sure!
+Let's get started with the branding meme ideas.
+Please provide me with the following information:

+1. Name of your company:

+2. Category of your business:

+3. City where your business is located:

+4. Type of branding meme (awareness, engagement, or conversion):

+Once I have these details, I'll generate the branding meme ideas for you.

 ## Conversation